Ed Buck: Career

 Buck began his career as a fashion model in Europe, where he also acted in television commercials and two movies.
 He worked for a friend's company, Rapid Information Services, before buying it out of bankruptcy for US$250,000 and renaming it Gopher Courier.
 Buck became a millionaire upon selling it after five years.

-Buck led the campaign to impeach Arizona Republican Governor Evan Mecham in 1987 by founding the "Mecham Watchdog Committee".
+Buck led the campaign to recall Arizona Republican Governor Evan Mecham, founding the Mecham Recall Committee in 1987.
+The committee claimed over 10,000 volunteers statewide, and collected nearly 400,000 signatures from Arizona voters supporting a recall.
 He announced the campaign on December 21, 1986, before Mecham had even been sworn in, and was the "leader" of a protest on the day of Mecham's inauguration.
-In particular, Buck highlighted Mecham's "opposition to a King holiday, his proposal for voluntary drug testing and his plan to reduce the state police force by up to 300 officers".

 Buck distributed bumper stickers that read "Mecham for Ex-Governor", and Arizona Attorney General Robert K. Corbin ruled that state employees were allowed to use them on their cars.
-The anti-Mecham campaign "made Buck a household name in Arizona" according to The Arizona Republic.
-In retaliation, Buck was attacked by Julian Sanders, the chairman of Arizonans for Traditional Family Values, over his homosexuality.
+According to The Arizona Republic, the anti-Mecham campaign "made Buck a household name in Arizona," and he was attacked by Arizonans for Traditional Family Values chairman Julian Sanders.
 Buck switched his registration from Republican to Democrat in 1988.

 After moving to West Hollywood, California, Buck ran unsuccessfully for city council in 2007.
-He formerly served on the steering committee of the Stonewall Democratic Club.
-He has donated more than a total of $500,000 to political candidates and causes, almost all of them linked to the Democratic Party, including contributions to candidates like Hillary Clinton, Ted Lieu, Pete Aguilar, Adam B. Schiff, and Raja Krishnamoorthi as well as the Getting Things Done PAC.
+He also served on the steering committee of the Stonewall Democratic Club.
+Buck donated more than $500,000 to political candidates and causes, almost all of them linked to the Democratic Party, including contributions to candidates Hillary Clinton, Ted Lieu, Pete Aguilar, Adam Schiff, and Raja Krishnamoorthi.